bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 We have included the pre-trained model as part of the Bodywork project, for convenience (not as best practice).

-## Configuring the Bodywork Service Deployment Stage
+## Configuring the Service Stage

-The `scoring-service` directory contains the code and configuration required to load a pre-trained model and use it to score a single instance (or row) of data, sent as JSON data to a REST API endpoint.
-We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server.
+The `scoring-service` directory contains the code and configuration required to load a pre-trained model and use it to score a single instance (or row) of data, sent as JSON to a REST API endpoint.
+We have chosen to use the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to engineer our REST API server application.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

 Within this stage's directory, `service.py` defines the REST API server containing our ML scoring endpoint.
 It can be summarised as,